MooersLab/pymolshortcuts/README.md

-# pymolshortcuts
 ![Version](https://img.shields.io/static/v1?label=pymolshortcuts&message=0.1&color=brightcolor)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+# pymolshortcuts
 This is the repository for ***pymolschortucts.py***.
-This file contains 215 functions in 25 categories mapped to short-names that work like aliases (the table below is incomplete).
+This file contains 215 functions in 25 categories mapped to short names that work like aliases (the table below is incomplete).
 These shortcuts include many functions that make working in PyMOL more productive and fun!
 Some shortcuts save the many hours of work required to assemble a new script file while other shortcuts save only a few minutes but lower motivational barriers.
-You do not need to understand Python to be able run the script.
+You do not need to understand Python to be able to run the script.

-A [paper](https://onlinelibrary.wiley.com/doi/10.1002/pro.3781) about this project was publisehd in January 2020 in *Protien Science*.
+A [paper](https://onlinelibrary.wiley.com/doi/10.1002/pro.3781) about this project was published in Protien Science in January 2020.
 Access to the PDF is open; you do not need a subscription to *Protein Science* to download it.

 To cite the software, use the following citation if you use BibTeX.